TheDoctor142/SwitchBrewWikiImporter/README.md

 # SwitchBrewWikiImporter
 A Ghidra script to help import IPC names from the SwitchBrew wiki.
 How to use: Copy and paste a table containing IPC commands from the switchbrew wiki and save them into a file.
 In the first line of the file, put the name of the service you are implementing.
 For example, "nn::nifm::detail::IGeneralService".
 An example of what this should look like can be found in CommandDataRaw.txt.
+Do not leave any empty lines at the end of the file, this will break the script.

 Go to https://yls8.mtheall.com and copy the swipcgen_server_modern.info for the IPC server you want to use.
 Copy and paste this into a file WITHOUT MAKING ANY CHANGES WHATSOEVER.
 An example of what this should look like can be found in ServerDataRaw.txt.